irvinhalen/tips-n-tricks/README.md

 - ⚛️ React
 - 📦 Laravel

 ## 🥜 TestTickles 💎

 TT 🍆 for short 🤏.\
-This is the act of testing one's self with tips and tickling one's brain with tricks.
+This is the act of testing one's self with tips and tickling one's brain with tricks or treats.